Mon - Sun: 24 hours.

 • The willingness of the defendant to admit liability.

-Generally, the process might only take a few months for straightforward leg injury claims to a year or longer in more complex cases.
+Generally, the process might only take a few months for straightforward leg injury claims to a year or longer in more complex cases, such as for a severely broken leg with ongoing disability.

 No matter how serious your leg injury is, proving who caused it can be complicated.
 If you can’t convince the defendant’s insurer that their client was to blame, you might miss out on being compensated.
 Similarly, if you can’t prove the extent of your suffering, you might not receive the correct level of compensation.